Temora Railway Station group (Under consideration to amend curtilage)

 Current use: Youth Hub, Mixed use site

-Former use: Aboriginal land, town lot, Railway Station and yard
+Former use: Aboriginal land, Temora Run, town lot, Railway Station and yard

 History